 1. Become a Sideman

-Depending on your level of expertise and professionalism, you could make 100 to 150 bucks per show.
+Depending on your level of expertise and professionalism, you could realistically make $200 to $450 per show.

 - First, start by making a list of events and shows within your community that will need your services.

 - Then pitch your services to the event managers and the organizers of such events.

 - Make sure you acquire business cards before the event and hand them out to anyone interested at the event to help spread the word.
 I would recommend using NFC business cards for this purpose

 This is probably one of the most common ways that you can make money as a guitar player.
 You can start by performing and playing live in venues such as bars, restaurants, coffee shops, and music festivals.